Springbar Skyliner vs Classic Jack 140 (I Own Both)

 Even better, it has a mini awning on the rear as well which shades the two big picture windows in the summer, sheds rain in the shoulder seasons, and keeps the snow at bay in the winter.
 This allows you to open the windows in more conditions, like when it’s pouring buckets outside and you want to get some ventilation in your stuffy hot tent filled with a pile of antsy kids.

-Rear awning on the springbar skyliner tent pitched for rain storm
+Rear awning on the Springbar Skyliner tent pitched for rain storm

 The miniature rear awning on the Skyliner is more useful than I thought it would be, especially in the rain.